matowens/ng-notify/README.md

     - **duration**: *integer* - *optional* - the duration the notification stays visible to the user, in milliseconds.
     - **sticky**: *bool* - *optional* - determines whether or not the message will fade at the end of the duration or if the message will persist until the user dismisses it themselves.  when true, duration will not be set, even if it has a value. *(false by default)*.

+####dismiss()
+manually dismisses any sticky notifications that may still be set.

 ####addType(name, class)
+allows a dev to create a new type of notification to use in their app.
 - **name**: *string* - *required* - the name used to trigger this notification type in the *set* method.
 - **class**: *string* - *required* - the class used to target this type in the stylesheet.

 ####addTheme(name, class)
+allows a dev to create a whole new set of styles for each notification type.
 - **name**: *string* - *required* - the name used when setting the theme in the *config* object.
 - **class**: *string* - *required* - the class used to target this theme in the stylesheet.